NRCan/planaura/README.md

    1. The embeddings: These are high-dimensional feature vectors that summarize your images via the Planaura's encoder.
    2. The change map: Defined as cosine similarity map between any two images.

-Two sample scripts are provided to help you perform the inference.
+Two sample scripts are provided to help you perform the inference tasks.

    - /infer_scripts/infer_photo.py: When working with conventional images, this script should be used for inference.
    - /infer_scripts/infer_geotiff.py: When working with geotifs, this script should be used for inference.